LoginRadius/engineering-portal/content/guest-post/securing-php-api-with-jwt/index.md

 ---
-title: "How to Secure PHP API Using JWT"
+title: "How to Secure a PHP API Using JWT"
-date: "2021-09-17"
+date: "2021-12-23"
 coverImage: "jwt.png"
 author: "Harikrishna Kundariya"
-tags: ["PHP API", "Securing API", "JWT","Apache"]
+tags: ["PHP", "JWT", "Authentication"]
-Description: "Nowadays, PHP API security has become more important.
-Read this article to know how you can secure PHP API using JWT and Apache."
+description: "This tutorial helps you understand why you should secure your PHP API.
+Then, it helps you learn how to use JWT with Apache to secure your PHP API."
 ---

 Security has become a fundamental aspect to consider while developing an application.
 As people become more aware and hackers more notorious, you need to employ systems that strengthen your application's data security.

 Previously, it was common to use session storage to secure applications.
-In recent times, sessions have proved to be inefficient, which pushed to migrate to authentication with APIs.
+In recent times, sessions have proved inefficient, which pushed to migrate to authentication with APIs.
 Even though this was a superb and robust way to secure web applications, it became obsolete as hackers tried to figure out how to crack this authentication.

 As the web evolves to accept more and more users, the research for secure authentication techniques speeds up.
-It was in 2010 when the world was introduced to a new and secure authentication standard -- JWT.
+In 2010, the world was introduced to a new and secure authentication standard -- JWT.
 Let's know more about JWT.

 ## What is JWT?

-Java Web Token (JWT) is a safe way to authenticate users on a web app.
-Using JWT, you can transfer encrypted data and information between a client computer and a server securely.
+JSON Web Token (JWT) is a safe way to authenticate users on a web app.
+Using JWT, you can securely transfer encrypted data and information between a client computer and a server.

 > Learn more about the [differences between sessions and JWTs here](https://www.loginradius.com/blog/async/guest-post/jwt-vs-sessions/).

 JWT offers many benefits.
 Here are some of them.

 ## Benefits of Using JWT

 - Compatible with OAuth 2, meaning your applications will be easy to work with the latest security standards.
 - JWTs can expire after some time so that no one has uninterrupted access to the website.
 This is important to protect a website from attacks.
 - JSON is used to transmit data, so you can work with any language of your choice and handle the JSON data.